AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-campaign-classic-connector.md

 #### Subscription

-This action module subscribes a user to an information service.
+This action module subscribes a user to or unsubscribes a user from an information service.

 <table style="table-layout:auto">
  <col>